vbauer/manet/README.md

 <dl>

   <dt>--port</dt>
-  <dd>HTTP web server port number.
-REST API and UI will be available on this port (default: 8891).</dd>
+  <dd>Web server port number.
+REST API and UI will be available on this port *(default: 8891)*.</dd>

+  <dt>--engine</dt>
+  <dd>Engine for screenshot capturing: "phantomjs" or "slimerjs" *(default is "slimerjs")*.
+Specific command will be detected by configuration file (default.json) using engine parameter and OS platform.</dd>

   <dt>--command</dt>
   <dd>Configuration file *"default.json"* supports specific commands for different platforms (ex: *"linux": "xvfb-run -a slimerjs"*).
 Needed command will be detected in runtime by platform/OS.
 This parameter allows to overide command for executing SlimerJS.
-It allows to use full power of SlimerJS command line options to configure proxy, SSL protocol, etc. More information could be found here: http://docs.slimerjs.org/current/configuration.html</dd>
+It allows to use full power of SlimerJS command line options to configure proxy, SSL protocol, etc. More information could be found here: http://docs.slimerjs.org/current/configuration.html <br/><b>IMPORTANT:</b> This parameter overrides "--engine" parameter.</dd>

   <dt>--storage</dt>
-  <dd>File storage for cache (default is OS temp directory).</dd>
+  <dd>File storage for cache *(default is global temp directory)*.</dd>

   <dt>--cache</dt>
   <dd>Lifetime for file cache in seconds.
-Screenshots are cached for 60 minutes by default, so that frequent requests for the same screenshot don't slow the service down.
+Screenshots are cached for *60 minutes by default*, so that frequent requests for the same screenshot don't slow the service down.
 You can configure longer life for cache items or make them ethereal (use no-positive value, <= 0)</dd>

   <dt>--silent</dt>
-  <dd>Run Manet server with or without logging information (default is false).</dd>
+  <dd>Run Manet server with or without logging information *(default is false)*.</dd>

 </dl>